multiversx/mx-sdk-dapp/README.md

 - useLedgerLogin
 - useWebWalletLogin

-All hooks have the same respose signature:
+All hooks have the same response signature:

 return type is as follows: